reidhaegele/poke-firebase/README.md

 ```

 Check out the app with `ng serve`!
-It should now be able to fetch a random Pokemon from the PokeAPI and display its sprite image.
+It should now be able to fetch a random Pokémon from the PokéAPI and display its sprite image.
 Be sure to hit the "new" button a few times to try it out.
 Next, we will add the guessing and checking functionality.

 #### Guess and Check Functionality
 Back in the `app.component.ts` file, initialize three new variables: